Wednesday, September 18, 2013

 Monika: Are you pleased with the recent legal changes in Sweden regarding transgender rights?
 How do you feel about the government's approach to implementing these changes?

-Lisa: I am very happy that this part of the law finally was overturned.
-But I am very unhappy with how the government handled it.
-They tried to wait for as long as possible and every week another one was sterilized.
+Lisa: I am very happy that this part of the law was finally overturned.
+However, I am deeply disappointed with how the government handled it.
+They delayed action for as long as possible, and every week that passed, another person was forcibly sterilized.

-They could have done this a long time ago, but they just tried to ignore and forget that they violated human rights, even though it was pointed out to them repeatedly.
+They could have changed this law much earlier, but instead, they chose to ignore and dismiss the fact that they were violating human rights, even when it was repeatedly brought to their attention.

 Monika: What are some of the key issues currently facing the transgender community in Sweden?
 What topics are at the forefront of the agenda?